Learning under Distributional Drift: Prequential Reproducibility as an Intrinsic Statistical Resource: Introduction

+\item We prove two separate lower bounds on canonical regular drift--feedback subclasses.
+A same-object sharpness lower bound establishes that $\Theta(T^{-1/2}+C/T)$ is the sharp rate for $\mathbb E\Delta_T^{\mathrm{rep}}$ itself, while a Fano construction shows that order-$C/T$ effects on the one-step-ahead target can remain statistically hard to distinguish from the realized prequential evidence.

+\item We relate the intrinsic theory to observable monitoring channels.
+Fixed channels induce contracted Fisher motion on their output laws, giving a channel-dependent view of drift.
+Experiments in Gaussian, nonlinear teacher--learner, and misspecified real-data feedback settings show when this projected motion remains aligned with one-step risk shifts. \end{enumerate}

 The remainder of the paper is organized as follows.
-Section~\ref{sec:preliminaries} introduces preliminary tools that will be used in the subsequent analysis; Section~\ref{sec:setup} formalizes the endogenously drifting process and its metric structure; Section~\ref{sec:drift_feedback} defines the drift measures and reproducibility budget; Section~\ref{sec:theory} presents the main theorems and lower bounds; Section~\ref{sec:geometry} develops the information--geometric interpretation; Section~\ref{sec:experiments} reports empirical validation; and Section~\ref{sec:discussion} discusses implications and extensions.
+Section~\ref{sec:preliminaries} introduces preliminary tools used in the analysis; Section~\ref{sec:setup} formalizes the endogenously drifting process and its metric structure; Section~\ref{sec:drift_feedback} defines the drift measures and intrinsic drift budget; Section~\ref{sec:theory} presents the main theorems and lower bounds; Section~\ref{sec:observable_footprints} develops observable Fisher--Rao drift rates under monitoring channels; Section~\ref{sec:experiments} reports empirical validation; and Section~\ref{sec:discussion} discusses implications and extensions.